Neburalis/embedding_telegram/README.md

 - Allows real-time adjustment of clustering parameters
 - Shows message content on hover
 - Option to generate new embeddings or use existing ones
+- Filter messages by sender for convenient group chat analysis

 ## Screenshot